The EPC response to this consultation can be found here.

 It was clear from our recent Recruitment and Admissions Forum that there is a multiplicity of uses of personal statements and views on their reform within the Engineering Academics network.
-For this reason, the EPC is not minded to respond to the survey unless we receive strong representation from our members to do so (please contact us).
+None the less, the EPC Recruitment and Admissions Committee identified a number of areas in relation to engineering HE that they would like UCAS to consider further, including:

 The EPC remains particularly keen to ensure that any engineering specific nuances are understood by UCAS.
 For example, do personal statements serve a specific purpose for those applying to a subject they have not studied at school for which there are only proxy (predicted) grades and how is this best served?
 Please highlight any engineering specific feedback in your response(s).